ctharratt/389Rfall2019/week/11/writeup/README.md

 `CMSC389R-{y0u_ar3_th3_SQ1_ninj@}`

-Found be exploiting a SQL injection in the URL of the website.
-Saw that they were using id=0, 1, 2.. in there URL, which indicates a SQL databse.
-Using the injection from the slides and changing the OR to be || since OR is detected, we can then find the flag.
+Found by exploiting a SQL injection in the URL of the website.
+Saw that they were using id=0, 1, 2.. in their URL, which indicates a SQL databse.
+Using the injection from the slides and changing the OR to be || since OR is detected to be a SQL inejection, we can then find the flag.
 `http://142.93.136.81:5000/item?id=0'||'1'='1'-- -`

 ### Part 2 (60 Pts)